kerberos-io/deployment/README.microk8s.md

 #### Access the UI

-If you have opted for the `NodePort` configuration, you can access the Kerberos Vault via the `http://localhost:30080` endpoint in your browser.
+If you have opted for the `NodePort` configuration, you can access the Vault via the `http://localhost:30080` endpoint in your browser.
 For server installations without a GUI, consider setting up a reverse proxy to enable browser access from your local machine.
 Alternatively, you may utilize a `LoadBalancer` if one is available or if you are deploying on a managed Kubernetes service.

 ```bash
 ssh -L 8080:localhost:30080 user@server-ip -p 22
 ```

-#### Login to Kerberos Vault
+#### Login to Vault

-Once you have access to the Kerberos Vault UI, you should be able to login with a username and password.
+Once you have access to the Vault user interface, you should be able to login with a username and password.
 You will [find the username and password here](https://github.com/kerberos-io/deployment/blob/main/kerberos-vault-deployment.yaml#L36-L39).

 - Username: [**view username**](https://github.com/kerberos-io/deployment/blob/main/kerberos-vault-deployment.yaml#L36-L37)
 - Password: [**view password**](https://github.com/kerberos-io/deployment/blob/main/kerberos-vault-deployment.yaml#L38-L39)

-#### Configure the Kerberos Vault
+#### Configure the Vault

-With the Kerberos Vault installed, we can proceed to configure the various components.
-Currently, this must be done through the Kerberos Vault UI, but we plan to make it configurable via environment variables, eliminating the need for manual UI configurations.
+With the Vault installed, we can proceed to configure the various components.
+Currently, this must be done through the Vault UI, but we plan to make it configurable via environment variables, eliminating the need for manual UI configurations.

 ![Configure Vault](./assets/images/configure-vault.gif)